apache/trafficcontrol/docs/source/api/federations.rst

 ``POST``
 ========
-Allows a user to create federation resolvers for Delivery Services, providing the Delivery Service is within a CDN that has some associated federation.
+Allows a user to create federation resolvers for :term:`Delivery Service`\ s, providing the :term:`Delivery Service` is within a CDN that has some associated federation.

 .. warning:: Confusingly, this endpoint does **not** create a new federation; to do that, the :ref:`to-api-cdns-name-federations` endpoint must be used.
-Furthermore, the federation must properly be assigned to a Delivery Service using the :ref:`to-api-federations-id-deliveryservices` and assigned to the user creating resolvers using :ref:`to-api-federations-id-users`.
+Furthermore, the federation must properly be assigned to a :term:`Delivery Service` using the :ref:`to-api-federations-id-deliveryservices` and assigned to the user creating resolvers using :ref:`to-api-federations-id-users`.

 .. seealso:: The :ref:`to-api-federations-id-federation_resolvers` endpoint duplicates this functionality.